 A WorkTime article already emphasizes how important work-life balance is WorkTime can help identify if the balance between work and private life is really unhealthy.

-If WorkTime detects high overtime or a report shows that employees work on weekends, this may be the right time to handle the situation in order to have happier and more motivated staff.
+If WorkTime detects high overtime or a report shows that employees work on weekends, this may be the right time to handle the situation to have happier and more motivated staff.

 #4.
 SAVE MONEY ON LICENSED SOFTWARE WITH WORKTIME